-Generally, you should (or will) report OID as income as it accrues over the term of any debt instruments even if you do not received any payment(s) of the actual interest from the party paying the debt and/or interest.
-A debt instrument could be a promissory note, bond, debenture or any other evidence of indebtedness based upon the facts and circumstances.
+Generally, you should (or will) report OID as income as it accrues over the term of any debt instruments, even if you do not receive any payment(s) of the actual interest from the party paying the debt or interest.
+A debt instrument could be a promissory note, bond, debenture, or any other evidence of indebtedness based upon the facts and circumstances.
 You may typically see a debt instrument have OID when the debt instrument was issued for less than the stated redemption price.
-A debt instrument that pays no interest before the instrument matures would likely be considered issued at a discount.
+A debt instrument that pays no interest before the instrument matures would likely be issued at a discount.
 The following are examples of discounted debt instruments.

 - Municipal Bonds (interest may not be taxable)

 - United States Treasury Bonds

 An original issue discount (OID), sometimes called a premium, is the amount of money investors pay over the face value of a bond.
 This extra payment is often referred to as a “premium.”
 An OID works like this: Investors buy bonds at a specific price and receive periodic interest payments.
 At the end of the term, the investors are given a payoff equal to the face value of the bond.
 But what happens if the bond doesn’t reach maturity?
 In that case, the investor keeps the total purchase price plus the accrued interest.

 This is where the OID comes into play.
 If the bond matures, the investor receives the total face value of the bond plus the accrued interest.
 But if it does not mature, the investor still receives the total purchase price minus the accrued interest.
 So how much did you pay for the bond?
 You paid the face value plus the accrued interest.
 And that’s why the OID exists.